 Prior to joining Dewey Square, Matthew served as a regional field director with the AFL-CIO, managing field staff and overseeing voter outreach efforts in Pennsylvania in 2006, Kentucky for the 2007 gubernatorial race, and Ohio and Virginia in 2008.
 He has also directed fundraising efforts for multiple Members of Congress and congressional candidates, crafting and executing successful finance plans.
 A Pennsylvania native, he served as a legislative intern in the office of former Rep. Tim Holden.
 Matthew is a graduate of Swarthmore College and received a Master’s degree in Legislative Affairs from the George Washington University Graduate School of Political Management.

-Monisha serves as the Associate Director, Advocacy and Engagement on the ANA team.
-In this capacity she is responsible for endorsements for the ANA-PAC as well as grassroots advocacy for 25 states.
+Monisha serves as the Senior Associate Director, Government Affairs on the ANA team.
+In this capacity she is responsible for ANA’s engagement and outreach to Capitol Hill.

 Prior to ANA she worked for the Visiting Nurse Associations of America (VNAA) as the Manager of Government Affairs where she advocated on behalf of home health and hospice nurses.